dmateja724/coding-challeng-2-easy/README.md

-# coding challeng 2 easy
+# coding challenge 2 easy

 Given a birth year, calculate the true age of a dog.
 (1 human year = 7 dog years)